kiramishima/learning_journal/grokking_algorithms/chapter_11/README.md

 Book answer:

+Answer: Yes.
+Then you could steal the mechanical keyboard, the iPhone, and the guitar, worth a total of $4,500

 ## 11.2
 Suppose you’re going camping.
 You have a knapsack that will hold 6 lb, and you can take the following items.
 Each has a value, and the higher the value, the more important the item is: